dotnet/docs/docs/standard/base-types/standard-date-and-time-format-strings.md

   - "custom date and time format strings"
   - "formatting [.NET], time"
   - "date and time strings"
-ms.assetid: bb79761a-ca08-44ee-b142-b06b3e2fc22b
 ---
 # Standard date and time format strings

 A standard date and time format string uses a single format specifier to define the text representation of a date and time value.
-Any date and time format string that contains more than one character, including white space, is interpreted as a custom date and time format string; for more information, see [Custom date and time format strings](custom-date-and-time-format-strings.md).
+Any date and time format string that contains more than one character, including white space, is interpreted as a [custom date and time format string](custom-date-and-time-format-strings.md).
 A standard or custom format string can be used in two ways:

 - To define the string that results from a formatting operation.

 - To define the text representation of a date and time value that can be converted to a <xref:System.DateTime> or <xref:System.DateTimeOffset> value by a parsing operation.

 > [!TIP]
-> You can download the **Formatting Utility**, a .NET Core Windows Forms application that lets you apply format strings to either numeric or date and time values and displays the result string.
+> You can download the **Formatting Utility**, a .NET Windows Forms application that lets you apply format strings to either numeric or date and time values and display the result string.
 Source code is available for [C#](/samples/dotnet/samples/windowsforms-formatting-utility-cs) and [Visual Basic](/samples/dotnet/samples/windowsforms-formatting-utility-vb).

 Standard date and time format strings can be used with both <xref:System.DateTime> and <xref:System.DateTimeOffset> values.

 [!INCLUDE[C# interactive-note](~/includes/csharp-interactive-with-utc-partial-note.md)]

+## Table of format specifiers

 <a name="table"></a> The following table describes the standard date and time format specifiers.
 Unless otherwise noted, a particular standard date and time format specifier produces an identical string representation regardless of whether it is used with a <xref:System.DateTime> or a <xref:System.DateTimeOffset> value.
-See the [Notes](#Notes) section for additional information about using standard date and time format strings.
+See [Control Panel Settings](#control-panel-settings) and [DateTimeFormatInfo Properties](#datetimeformatinfo-properties) for additional information about using standard date and time format strings.

 |Format specifier|Description|Examples|
 |----------------------|-----------------|--------------|